Deepender25/Readme-Architect-AI/DESIGN_SYSTEM_IMPROVEMENTS.md

 - **Maintainable Code**: Centralized design tokens and reusable components
 - **Mobile-First Design**: Better touch interactions and responsive behavior

-The design system now provides a solid foundation for future development and ensures a professional, consistent user interface throughout the AutoDoc AI application.
+The design system now provides a solid foundation for future development and ensures a professional, consistent user interface throughout the ReadmeArchitect application.